So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 On the call she quickly was pitching me a much more expensive “playbook” product.
 I honestly thought “this is impressive…I just paid $250 to be sold on a more expensive product…these two are f’ing geniuses!”
-I ended up buying the playbook (but at least negotiated that they credit me the $250 against the price).
+I ended up buying the playbook which included a bunch of one-on-one sessions (but at least negotiated that they credit me the $250 against the price).

 Lemonpie (Erik Jacobson & Jonathan Barshop)